-Mercedes’ svelte GLC Coupe is back in a new avatar with regular engine options and a host of new features.
-So, does this coupe SUV make more sense for the Indian market now?
+Mercedes’ svelte GLC Coupe is back in a new avatar, with regular engine options and a host of new features.
+So, does this coupe SUV really make any sense for our market?

 Its success, consequently, created a new segment and piqued the interest of other carmakers.
 Now, to rival the X6, BMW’s old foe, Mercedes-Benz, entered the fray with the GLE Coupe.
 In the meantime, BMW launched its smaller coupe SUV, the X4.
 And Mercedes again followed suit with the GLC Coupe.

-The GLC Coupe came to India in 2017 and was only offered in an AMG disguise, called the GLC 43 AMG.
+The GLC Coupe came to India in 2017, and was only offered in AMG disguise – called the GLC 43 AMG.
 In 2019, Mercedes gave the GLC Coupe a thorough makeover, which arrived at our shores this year.
 So, the question is – does the updated GLC Coupe make more sense for the Indian market?

 The GLC Coupe is based on the GLC SUV, which was also updated recently.
 Naturally, there are a lot of similarities in terms of design.
 The new front-fascia is my favourite, as it looks very attractive – a nice mix of butch and classy elements.